MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/wrapper-sample.md

 5. Enter your username and password obtained from the earlier step.
 6. Build and upload the Linux container image.

 Run the commands below to build and upload the Dockerfile.
-Note that there is a "." at the end of __docker build__ command.
+There's a "." at the end of __docker build__ command.
 You have to be in the same folder/directory as the Dockerfile.
 For details, see [Build and upload Linux container image](deploying-linux-based-builds.md#build-and-upload-linux-container-image).

 ```docker
 docker build -t ${ACR}/wrapper:${TAG} .